Cryptographic Specifications of CryptPeer

 The client MUST use:

-window.crypto.getRandomValues); - or an equivalent of comparable robustness.
+window.crypto.getRandomValues); - or an equivalent source of comparable robustness.

-The server, when generating random values (non-critical for content secrets), MUST use an appropriate CSPRNG source.
+The server, when generating random values that are not critical for application secrets, MUST use an appropriate CSPRNG source.

 13.2 Usage